 My interpretation of canon is Hermione felt like both Harry and Ron were her boys, and hence was mildly jealous when Harry interacted with Cho.
-Also dating Cho would pull Harry away from the closeness of the trio, and Hermione didn't want that.
+Also Cho would pull Harry away from his focus on the trio, and Hermione didn't want that.
 I suspect she semi intentionally sabotaged their date in OotP.
 She wasn't interested in Ron in OotP, but didn't have a full blown crush on Harry.
-I rather suspect though, if Harry had been showing subtle hints of interest in OotP, the way Ron was, Hermione probably would have encouraged him.
+Though, if Harry had been showing subtle hints of interest in OotP, the way Ron was, Hermione probably would have encouraged him.
 Hermione in HBP only pursues Ron when he flirts with an interested Lavender.
-Under this reading Hermione is okay with Harry being with Ginny, because this relationship will tie the trio closer together, not separate them.
-The Big Happy Weasely Family is Hermione's construction because it allows her to protect into adulthood her school relationships.
-Which also suggests the fan fic trope where the three of them grow apart despite being inlaws is missing something important.
+Under this reading Hermione is okay with Harry being with Ginny, because it ties the trio closer together.
+The Big Happy Weasely Family is Hermione's construction because it lets her permanently protect her school relationships.
+Which suggests stories where they never talk despite being in-laws are missing something important.

 The popular myth about Neville Chamberlein, the Munich Agreement, and appeasement claims Hitler was obviously dangerous, but the cowardly Chamberlein ignored this threat and signed a peace agreement he stupidly thought would hold up.
 In reality Chamberlein knew Hitler was dangerous, and signed the Munich Agreement because he thought it was in Britain's best interest to delay a conflict as long as possible while rearming, and he hoped Hitler's domestic enemies might prevent him from starting a war.
 Also though Chamberlein didn't expect it, but there was a chance Hitler would stop pushing after Munich.

-This is relevant because Rowling based Fudge off of the mythic Chamberlein.
+Rowling based Fudge on the mythic Chamberlein.
 As a result Fudge's behavior doesn't make sense.
-Rowling thinks Fudge ignoring Voldemort's return is realistic, because a historical politician did so in a similar circumstance.
+Rowling thinks Fudge ignoring Voldemort's return is realistic, because a historic politician did so in a similar circumstance.
 However the real politician did nothing of the sort.
-Fiction is stranger than truth (though physics is way weirder than magic).
+Fiction is stranger than truth (though physics is weirder than magic).

-This is also relevant to analyzing Dumbledore, ignore what he says.
-What does his behavior do?
-Fudge's consistently helps Voldemort.
+When analyzing characters, ignore what they say: What does their behavior do?
+Fudge's helps Voldemort.
 Therefore assume that is his intention.

 The Camping Trip:

-You know, I've realized with the fiction writer's ability to cause time to pass without talking about it Rowling's writing of it makes absolutely no sense.
 For several months Harry and Hermione are completely alone.
-And we are supposed to believe their relationship doesn't substantially change?
-Seriously I don't care how close you are.
-I simply don't believe two people can spend three months alone together their interactions changing.
-I seriously think any realistic portrayal of the camping trip after Ron left would have strong Harmony and anti R/Hr tendencies.
+And their relationship doesn't substantially change?
+I don't care how close you are.
+If two people spend three months alone their interactions will change.
+Any realistic portrayal of the camping trip after Ron left would have strong Harmony and anti R/Hr tendencies.

 A morality which views you as less culpable for deaths caused by inaction than deaths caused by action disgusts me.